-To aid the learning of the students, Ashmole has a Sixth Form Centre which provides a vast range of facilities.
-On the ground floor is the 'Collaborative Learning Environment', where there is ample space, populated by booths, large tables, benches and more, providing students with a comfortable area to undergo productive group work.
+Ashmole has built a state of the art Sixth Form block which provides a large range of facilities.
+The ground floor or, 'Collaborative learning Environment' is equipped with booths, large tables, benches, and more, providing students with a comfortable area to undergo productive work.
 One of the highlights of this area is the Starbucks, which offers beverages and a variety of hot and cold food throughout the entirety of the school day.
-The top floor houses the 'Silent Study Area', where students can study independently in a completely quiet environment.
-Here you are welcomed by an array of computers and multiple seating areas, where you can do revision, homework or even broaden your knowledge beyond the specification.
-Our Sixth Form also provides online textbooks for all the students, ensuring they have the best available resources necessary for success.
-These new learning environments allow students to experience the undergraduate learning style and develop their independent and collaborative
+The top floor houses the silent study area, where students can study independently in a completely silent environment.
+It consists of an array of computers and multiple seating areas perfect for revision, homework or broadening your knowledge beyond your specification.
+Our Sixth Form also provides online textbooks for all students, ensuring they have the best available resources necessary for success.
+These state of the art environments allow students to experience the undergraduate learning style and develop independent and collaborative working skills, just as it will be at university.